surielsa/NewWork/README.md

     - what skills do I want to showcase?
 9/9/20 Adding more than changing words
     - I need to resize the picture to fit in the  index page.
+        - UPDATED IMAGE SIZE
     - write a real about for page.
+    -remember to add a favicon to site.